stuckinsnow/brainstation-projects/README.md

 ## Project Details

-I am a photographer as well as a developer, and as my final project for BrainStation, I created a full stack photography portfolio.
-Aspiring photographers are often curious as to which settings were used for a particular photograph, and so I created a feature which displays exif data.
-This is available upon mouseover in the photo gallery page.
+I enjoy photography as well as developing; for my final project at BrainStation, I created a full stack photography portfolio.
+Aspiring photographers are often curious as to which settings have been used for a particular photograph, and so I created a feature which grabs data from the photograph, saves it into a databsae, and then shows the exif data on mouseover.
+It also outputs the GPS location, and you can click a link, taking you where the photograph was taken, on Google maps!

 ## Getting Started

 This project has been deployed at [https://amzn1.lswr.net/pp/](https://amzn1.lswr.net/pp/).
-This was hosted using Amazon Web Services - LightSail, on a debian based instance.
-The back end is using port 8080, but has a reserve proxy set up to redirect to port 443.
+Using Amazon Web Services - LightSail, on a debian based instance.
+I have had to change some features for security purposes.
+The back end is using port 8080, but has a reverse proxy set up to redirect to port 443.

 The mySQL database, backend and frontend are all on the same server.